CBET Token Price Reaches $0.0000 on Top Exchanges (CBET)

-CBET Token (CBET) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM ET on March 22nd.
-One CBET Token token can currently be purchased for approximately $0.0000 or 0.00000000 BTC on exchanges.
-In the last week, CBET Token has traded 0% higher against the U.S. dollar.
-CBET Token has a total market cap of $87.77 million and $0.76 worth of CBET Token was traded on exchanges in the last day.
+CBET Token (CBET) traded flat against the US dollar during the one day period ending at 19:00 PM Eastern on March 22nd.
+Over the last week, CBET Token has traded 0% higher against the US dollar.
+One CBET Token token can now be purchased for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+CBET Token has a total market capitalization of $87.77 million and approximately $0.76 worth of CBET Token was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded up 0% against the dollar and now trades at $0.0000 or 0.00000000 BTC.